darktable/Unity-Plane-Mesh-Splitter/README.md

 ### Compability

-- Version 1.0 is compatible with older versions of Unity
+- Version 1.0 is compatible with older versions of Unity.
-- Version 1.1 was made in Unity 2021.3 using the new mesh API and C#9, so in case you encounter a problem, you can try the old version.
+- Version 1.1 was made in Unity 2021.3 and uses the new mesh API and C#9.

 ### Features